JamesMartin1998/Django-Project/README.md

 ![Image showing wireframe of sign in page](./static/images/log-in-wireframe.png)

 Like the 'Sign Up' page, the aim of the 'Login' page was to provide a simple, attractive form for users to log into their accounts.
-I later remembered that users would need a 'Sign Out' page, so I implemented one similarly to these two pages.
+Users don't need a 'Sign Out' page, as they can sign out by clicking the button on the navbar.

 ### User Story Planning